Sample Debugger Sessions

 remake<10>

-We ran the code, and are still at target make.txt.
-The <- icon means that have finished with this target and are about to return.
+We ran the code, and are still at the target make.txt.
+The <- icon means that we have finished with this target and are about to return.

 If you are at a target and want to continue to the end of the target you can use the command finish which is the same as finish 0.